 A 4-page report (plus appendices) documenting your design at the midpoint.
+Your report should be submitted before your scheduled checkpoint slot.
 The status report should include:

 - Schematics of anything on a breadboard,

 - Block diagrams of the logic on your FPGA,

 - An outline of the routines used on the MCU.